 DAY 4 – Petra

-Petra Archeologic Park is definitely a top of all the Jordan tourist attractions.
-It was also one of the things to see in Jordan, that I was looking forward to the most and definitely a bucket list item.
+I’ve always wanted to visit Petra in Jordan.
+It was one of the things to see in Jordan, that I was looking forward to the most and definitely a top of all the Jordan tourist attractions.

 Petra is believed to be settled as early as 9000 BC and became the capital city of the Nabataean Kingdom of nomadic Arabs.
 The city is famous for its carved architecture and also called a “Pink City”, because of the color of the sandstone it was carved in.
 It is purely magical.
 Petra is part of the UNESCO World Heritage Site and one of the most precious cultural properties of man’s cultural heritage”.
 Since 2007, Petra became one of the new 7 wonders of the world.